koenvanras/ApparareManifestJson/README.md

 *This package is in progress, and so is not yet fully functional!*

+If you experience any issues, please let me know!

+Feel free to make a pull request if you want to change/add something.

 ## Installation guide
 1. Download the project and add the [plugin folder](https://github.com/koenvanras/ApparareManifestJson/tree/master/App_Plugins/ApparareManifestJson) to the App_Plugins of your Umbraco 8 website.
 2. Open the .sln file with Visual Studio and build the project.